Achievable logoAchievable logo

 Feedback

-You have learned in prior chapters that a percentage may be converted to a decimal and multiplied by a number to find the percentage of that number.
-We will use this skill to find what is called the expected value of a variable, x.
-The expected value is the probability of an outcome.
-It tells us what the most likely outcome will be.
-Now, let’s make something very clear:
+You learned in earlier chapters that you can convert a percentage to a decimal and multiply by a number to find that percentage of the number.
+You’ll use that same skill to find the expected value of a variable, X.

 The expected value is not the same as the mean value.